pranjalchakraborty/Silkroad_S1API/README.md

     * Dialogue-driven missions and storylines.
 * **API Dependent Features:**
     * Replace hardcoded prices with base prices from product definitions once `s1api` supports this.
-* **New Mechanics:**
-    * A "Gift" button/system to improve relations with NPCs.
-    * "Police Heat Level" associated with quests, potentially modifying rewards or risks.
 * **Quest Rewards:**
     * Optionally, players may receive a bonus for turning in a quest earlier than the deadline.
-* **Quality Handling:**
-    * Until the game releases "heavenly meth," the "premium" quality will be treated as equivalent to "heavenly" for meth orders (this is handled in code as well).
-// NPC rewards at high rep - laundering, increase max health/energy, gift items, vehicles, grow plants

 ## For Developers & Content Creators